monicatrinhh/major-project/reflection.md

     Yes, I completed all of my Needs to Have list though given that I also tweak it a bit after changing my mind a few times about the direction of my game.
 I also completed 2/3 of my Nice to Have List.

  ## What are you Most Proud of?
     I think what I'm proud of is not necessary due to how complex and fancy my codes are but to my personal preferences.
-I'm most proud of KK Slider playing music function and time changing aspect of my game(as certain functions and items only appear at a certain time).
-Other than that, I'm proud of myself for managing my time wisely and finish this large scale project timely!s
+I'm most proud of KK Slider playing music function and the time changing aspect of my game(as certain functions and items only appear at a certain time).
+Other than that, I'm proud of myself for managing my time wisely and finish this large scale project timely!